 How I’ll choose who to feature

 I don’t need your life history when you submit a talk.
 This isn’t American Idol.
-I will choose based on subject matter and how interesting I think my audience will find it.
+I am intending to include almost every talk that is submitted.
+I have a lot of slots to fill so I don’t think I will need to reject anybody.
 But there are a couple of other things to bear in mind:

 Audio quality matters a lot